cyberfi/Vision/README.md

 # Tokenomics
 There will never be more than 700,000 CYFI tokens in circulation, 1% of every transaction gets burned, with a max of 50 CYFI burnt per transaction.
 The distribution is as follows :

-- 70,000 CYFI | Team Tokens
+14,000 CYFI | Team Tokens (2%)
+2% Of CYFI supply will be distributed to the team,

+Tokens are used for development and marketing costs.

+* 126,000 CYFI | Liquidity Tokens (18%)
-10% Of CYFI supply will be distributed to the team over the period of one year, tokens are used for development and marketing costs.
+8% Of CYFI supply will be added to the liquidity pool at UniSwap with the rate of

+126,000 CYFI : (Total Seed Sale/ 2) ETH.
+All liquidity will be locked after seed sale.

-- 70,000 CYFI | Vault Rewards
+* 70,000 CYFI | Vault Rewards (10%)

-The Vault rewards are distributed over the period of one year, this means that it will take 365 days for the full amount of tokens to be distributed.
+The Vault rewards are distributed over the period of one year,

+this means that it will take 365 days for the full amount of tokens to be distributed.

-- 210,000 CYFI | Yield Farming Rewards
+* 140,000 CYFI | Yield Farming Rewards (20%)

-30% Of CYFI supply is dedicated to be rewards claimed from farming, We dedicate this % to promote equal distribution and kickstart the protocol.
+20% Of CYFI supply is dedicated to the rewards claimed from farming,

+We dedicate this % to promote equal distribution and kickstart the protocol.

-- 350,000 CYFI | Seed Sale
+* 350,000 CYFI | Seed Sale (50%)

-For the most fair form of distribution we use a seed sale with a limited cap per wallet for Fair distribution of CYFI.
-50% is dedicated to the sale, more info on this sale will follow soon.
-50% of funds raised will be put towards liquidity, 50% preserved for Development of infrastructure.
+For the most fair form of distribution we use a seed sale with a limited cap per wallet for

+Fair distribution of CYFI.
+50% is dedicated to the sale, more info will follow soon.

 # Seed Sale Details :
 Seed Sale Details :